michaeljaggers/travel-react-component/README.md

-# travel-react-component
+# tTravel React Component Card
-Quick implementation of a component used in a travel application
+Quick implementation of a component used in a travel application rendering a responsive card.